Promoting lifelong learning in local communities through arts education programs led by rostered teaching artists.

 Applications submitted by each deadline will be reviewed by the panel during the month in which it was received.
 Notifications on the status of the application are sent to the applicant the following month.
 Refer to the Guidelines document in the Quick Resources section for a detailed schedule.

-MSAC convenes a group of panelists, composed of members of the public statewide representing a range of discipline expertise, to electronically review and score all applications according to the review criteria in the "Resources" section.
+MSAC convenes a group of panelists, composed of members of the public statewide representing a range of discipline expertise, to electronically review and score all applications according to the review criteria.

 Applications are completed in SmartSimple.
 For awarded activities, payment may take up to 90 days.